MicrosoftDocs/dynamics-365-project-operations/articles/sales/use-br-as-pd.md

 ---

 title: Use a bookable resource as a pricing dimension
-description:  This topic provides information about how to use a bookable resource as a pricing dimension.
+description:  This article provides information about how to use a bookable resource as a pricing dimension.
 author: Rumant
 ms.date: 11/18/2020
 ms.topic: article